Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

 \end{theorem}

 \begin{remark} From Theorem \ref{thm:d-muon}, we observe that Algorithm \ref{alg:dp} achieves an iteration complexity of $\widetilde{\mathcal{O}}(\epsilon^{-2})$ for finding an $\epsilon$-NSP of \eqref{ucpb}.
-This complexity bound matches, up to a polylogarithmic factor, the lower complexity bound as established in \cite{carmon2020lower}. \end{remark}
+This complexity bound matches, up to a polylogarithmic factor, the lower complexity bound as established in \citep{carmon2020lower}. \end{remark}

-\subsection{Low-rank Muon}
+\subsection{Low-Rank Muon}

-In this subsection, we propose a low-rank variant of Muon \cite{jordanmuon}, and analyze its iteration complexity under heavy-tailed noise.
+In this subsection, we propose a low-rank variant of Muon \citep{jordanmuon}, and analyze its iteration complexity under heavy-tailed noise.

-This method follows a framework similar to Muon \cite{jordanmuon}, but instead of directly computing the matrix sign of the momentum update, it computes only its low-rank approximation.
-Specifically, this method generates three sequences $\{X^k\}$, $\{M^k\}$, and $\{M^k_O\}$.
-At each iteration $k\ge0$, it first performs a momentum update to generate $M^k$ by aggregating stochastic gradients of $f$ evaluated at $X^0,\ldots,X^k$.
+This method follows a framework similar to Muon \citep{jordanmuon}, but instead of directly computing the matrix sign of the momentum update, it computes only its low-rank approximation.
+Specifically, at each iteration of this method, it first performs a momentum update to generate $M^k$ by aggregating stochastic gradients of $f$ evaluated at $X^0,\ldots,X^k$.
 Then, Algorithm \ref{alg:r-msgn-1} is invoked to obtain $M^k_O=\mathrm{msgn}(M_Q^k)$, where $M_Q^k$ is a low-rank approximation of $\nabla f(X^k)$ such that the approximation error satisfies \eqref{upbd-apx-error-1}.
 The next iterate $X^{k+1}$ is obtained by performing a line search update from $X^k$ along the matrix-signed direction $-M_O^k$ with a suitable step size.
 Details of this method are given in Algorithm~\ref{alg:sp}.

 Before analyzing the complexity of Algorithm \ref{alg:sp} for computing an approximate solution to \eqref{ucpb}, we make the following heavy-tailed noise assumption regarding the stochastic gradient $G(\cdot;\xi)$. \begin{assumption} The stochastic gradient estimator $G:\R^{m\times n}\times\Xi\to\R^{m\times n}$ satisfies